dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-client.md

 >
 > ![new ASP.NET Core Web Application](grpc-start/_static/edit_csproj.png)
 >
-> You can also navigate to the GrpcGreeterClient directory and edit the `GrpcGreeterClient.csproj` with your favorite editor.
+> Alternatively, you can navigate to the GrpcGreeterClient directory and edit the `GrpcGreeterClient.csproj` with your favorite editor.

 The `GrpcServices="Client"` attribute is added so that only the C# client assets are generated for the included protobuf file.
 Build the client project to trigger the generation of the C# client assets.